azzang/letter-s-with-squares/README.md

-# Thank You for the Opportunity!
+# Letter S With Squares
 See link above for live demo.